cmosig/imc-2020-auxiliary-data/README.md

 We often say peer and vantage point (vp) are synonyms an refer the to peer of route collectors.

-If you have questions don't hesitate to contact clemens.mosig@fu-berlin.de
+If you have questions don't hesitate to contact clemens.mosig@fu-berlin.de and caitlin.gray@student.adelaide.edu.au.

-Run the python scripts from the respective project directory which is either `data/march` or `data/april`.
-Pass the configuration file as parameter.
-The configuration file contains all information of the experiment such as update interval or prefixes.
+Run the python scripts from the respective project directory which is either data/march or data/april.
+The configuration file (config.ini) contains all information of the experiment such as update interval or prefixes.

 Some scripts are very resource intensive, but scale well on machines with many cores.
-If you want to test the scripts on your laptop reduce the measurement period from one month to something smaller, like half a day.
+If you want to test the scripts on your laptop reduce the measurement period from one month to something smaller such as a day.

+# Run all

+From the respective project directory run `../../code/run_all.sh`.
+Make sure you have our fork of libbgpstream installed and all python packages in requirements.txt.

 # Preparation